loganmcbroom/Falter/README.md

     the currently active script is watched for changes.
 When you hit ctrl-s and some changes are saved to disk, it detects this, and automatically retriggers processing as though you had clicked the skull.
 * The folder button selects the active script.
 You will probably not want to just throw out your scripts every time, right?
 Well, just create a new one and use this button to select it.
-The currently active script will have its name displayed next to the script select button
+The currently active script will have its name displayed next to the script select button.
+Secret feature, click the label displaying the current script to open that folder in a file browser.

 #### File Browser
 I don't think a really have much to say about this.
 It's a file browser.
 Double clicking a folder will set it as the browser root, and this is